-a.
-Long Service Awards b.
-Non-operational Awards Operational Awards c. d.
-Nursing Awards, or e.
-United Nations Awards.
-Members of Commonwealth countries wear the ribbons of their orders, decorations and medal in certain sequence on their left breast, the position of priority being from in the centre of the chest.
-Medals awarded by societies for bravery in saving human life, if authorised to be worn, are worn on the right breast.
-WEARING OF MEDALS, RIBBONS, AWARDS AND CITATIONS Entitlement to wear orders, decorations, medals and citations Personnel awarded medals (and therefore ribbons) are to wear these items, on the appropriate dress.
-A member can only wear orders decorations, medals, ribbon bars, and citations, which have been awarded to that member.
-When a new award is announced or promulgated, the recipient is entitled to wear the appropriate medal / ribbon as soon as the award is promulgated, irrespective of the date of the investiture or the date the medal is received by the recipient.
-Wearing Medals of Deceased Relatives Personnel not participating in an official RAN or Tri-Service contingent or guard of honour may wear the medals of a deceased relative while in uniform on the following occasions: а ANZAC Day b.
-Remembrance Day, or other commemorative or memorial events as appropriate.
-C. When wearing uniform the deceased relative's medals are to be worn on the right breast, in the same way as an individual's own insignia and awards are worn, i.e. full sized medals, correctly mounted and in the correct order of precedence.
-The name badge and other embellishments worn on the right breast are to be removed when the medals of a deceased relative are worn.
-Ribbon Bars When ribbons are worn without the orders, decorations and medals themselves, a ribbon is worn for each medal (the exception being the Garter and Thistle).
-The ribbon is the same for all classes of an order.
-The length of the ribbons to be worn is 11-13mm per medal represented, but with more than five rows, ribbons 7mm long may be worn.
-Ribbon Bars are to be worn horizontally on the left breast.
+- 7.23 When ribbons are worn without the orders, decorations and medals themselves, a ribbon is worn for each medal (the exception being the Garter and Thistle).
+The ribbon is the same for all classes of an order. - 7.24 The length of the ribbons to be worn is 11-13mm per medal represented, but with more than five rows, ribbons 7mm long may be worn. - 7.25 Ribbon Bars are to be worn horizontally on the left breast.
 Members may wear either a maximum of three or four ribbons per row.
-If three are selected for the first row then subsequent rows are to also have no more than three.
-The ribbons are to be arranged in one or more rows as required and in order of precedence as for medals, starting at the inside end of the top or only row.
-If more than one row is worn, the second row is to be 3mm horizontally above the first / bottom row.
+If three are selected for the first row, then subsequent rows are to also have no more than three.
+The ribbons are to be arranged in one or more rows as required and in order of precedence as for medals, starting at the inside end of the top or only row. - 7.26 If more than one row is worn, the second row is to be 3mm horizontally above the first / bottom row.
 Third and succeeding rows are to be placed centrally over the preceding row and are to be 3mm horizontally apart.
 The bottom rows are to be complete before succeeding rows are placed above.
-The rows are not to project under the lapel of the Coat, Black and are to be placed centrally between the edge of the lapel and the left-hand edge of the lower rows.
-Ribbon Bars may be either sewn on or pinned to the garment by means of a detachable brooch or bar.
+As much as possible the rows are to be placed so as to have maximum visibility, recognising that the shape of the Coat, Black, lapel may restrict some visibility. - 7.27 Ribbon Bars may be either sewn on or pinned to the garment by means of a detachable brooch or bar.
 Transparent material is not to be used to cover the ribbons.